 A number of details associated with this program still need to be finalized.
-Issues such as design and performance standards, reimbursement levels for different types of vegetated systems, stormwater credits, plan review and approvals, inspections and maintenance issues still need to be finalized.
-However, MSD is committed to this program and has developed a budget for implementation.
+Issues such as design and performance standards, reimbursement levels for different types of vegetated systems, stormwater credits, plan and approvals, inspections review and maintenance issues still need to be finalized.
+However, MSD is committed to this program has developed budget for and а implementation.